one to another…

 - Emergency Grant Fund: A monetary grant to sustain needy individuals during a financial crisis.

-- Maos Chittim – Yad L’Yad distributes almost $10,000 worth of Pesach food and food gift cards in the weeks before the holiday.
+- Maos Chittim – Yad L’Yad distributed over $23,000 worth of Pesach food and food gift cards in the weeks before the holiday in 2015.
 This timely mitzvah ensures that all families in our community can enjoy the yom tov.

 To donate to one of these special projects, make a note on your check or your Paypal donation to Yad L’Yad.